 About

-Nicole served as the Director of Operations and Media at Opera Baltimore from 2018-2023 where she managed the company’s finances, data analysis, patron relations and marketing and social media presence.
 Prior to her musicological research and administrative work, Nicole had come from a performance background, receiving a Master of Music in Voice Performance from Towson University in 2018 and a Bachelor of Music from the University of Miami in 2016.
+She spent the early portion of her career performing various soprano roles with institutions and festivals including Towson University (2016-2018), the Hawaii Performing Arts Festival (2018), New York Lyric Opera Theatre (2016), the Miami Summer Music Festival (2015), and the University of Maryland Frost School of Music (2012-2016).